 Data Quality and Management

-Many AI tools use NLP technology to understand text and audio inputs.
+Many artificial intelligence tools use NLP technology to understand text and audio inputs.
 These tools break words down into their root forms to understand context and meaning.
 However, they aren't entirely accurate; typos and slang can lead them down the wrong path.
 Misinterpreted input leads to incorrect output, creating a domino effect in which a company's supply chain strategy may miss the mark.

 Combining the Old With the New: Integration With Legacy Systems

-Legacy systems may not have the necessary APIs and protocols to communicate with modern AI tools, resulting in data silos and limited functionality.
+Legacy systems may not have the necessary APIs and protocols to communicate with modern artificial intelligence tools, resulting in data silos and limited functionality.
 Additionally, older systems may not be scalable, making it difficult to support large datasets required for AI models.
 For the integration to be successful, the business must have a development team possessing the necessary skills.
 These limitations can result in a complete overhaul of a company's supply chain management architecture or employee base.

 Ethical Considerations